 It’s incredible to think that this was almost 50 years ago, in fact 2018 will be 50 years since the wave of Czech immigrants flooded to America.

-(If you are a Czech descendant or have friends or family who emigrated here in 1968/69 I would LOVE to hear from you for a book we are working on about 50 years in America for Czechs.
+(Note: If you are a Czech descendant or have friends or family who emigrated here in 1968/69 and were a part of Mount Airy Lodge, I would LOVE to hear from you for a book we are working on about 50 years in America for Czechs.
 Please email me! )

 Covering the rolling hills of Eastern Pennsylvania, the resorts nestled in the Poconos Mountains made this region the “Honeymoon Capital of the World.”
 And in the 60’s and 70’s the area boomed with couples and families during all four seasons of the year.